bopjesvla/hitch/README.md

 # Hitchmap

 The map to hitchhiking the world.
+Read more [here](https://hitchwiki.org/en/Hitchwiki:Maps).

 ## Description